PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 19:58:10
+Last updated: 2024-04-02 19:58:43
-Random Quote: Wisdom comes alone through suffering. - Aeschylus
+Random Quote: Technological progress has merely provided us with more efficient means for going backwards. - Aldous Huxley